apache/airflow/BREEZE.rst

 - **WSL 2 Filesystem Performane** :
     Accessing the host Windows filesystem incurs a performance penalty, it is therefore reccomended to do development on the Linux filesystem.
-    E.g. Run `cd ~` and create a development folder in your Linux distro home and git pull the Airflow repo there.
+    E.g. Run "`cd ~`" and create a development folder in your Linux distro home and git pull the Airflow repo there.

 - **WSL 2 Memory Usage** :